monsoonmaelstrom/book2/book2.md

 “Go figure,” Davy mutters darkly.

-“Not Amelia either then.
+“Not Amelia either, then.
 She’s a bit unpredictable at the best of times, but with her loyalties divided like that?
 No,” Liam tells me.

 “And Henry and Lisette?”